When did I pass my driving test?

 What if I need to see my driving licence information?

-The DVLA offers a service where they’ll let you see the information on your driving licence, via the GOV.UK website.
+The DVLA can provide the information on your driving licence via the GOV.UK website.
 This allows you to:

 • See what type of vehicles you’re qualified to drive